Is it illegal to commit suicide in Singapore? Will I be punished if my attempt at suicide fails?

 A person who succeeds and dies as a result of suicide will also not be punished, for obvious reasons.
 The urban legend that a deceased person who dies via suicide will have his corpse handcuffed and arrested, and/or whipped as punishment, is merely a myth.

 On a related note, a person found guilty of abetting suicide (i.e. aiding another in attempting suicide) will be punished with a fine and also a jail term of up to 10 years, pursuant to section 306 of the Penal Code.
 This is especially so if such an abettor is motivated by malicious intentions.

-In contrast, as long as a person is above 21 years of age, he can sign a legal document granted by the Advance Medical Directive.
+In contrast, as long as a person is above 21 years of age, he can sign a legal document known as an Advance Medical Directive.
 This document allows him to inform his doctor that he does not wish to be given life-sustaining treatment in the event that he is unconscious with a terminal illness such that he is unable to make his wishes known at that point in time.

 - Police Investigation Process in Singapore